jenkins-infra/documentation/maintenance/kubernetes/aks-1.22.md

 ### Issues Met during This Upgrade

+#### Persistent Volumes of kind "Azurefile"

-        ERROR : we have to specify the namespace where the SAS token lives, otherwises Kubernetes searches on the default namespace.
+ERROR : we had to specify the namespace where the SAS token lives, otherwises Kubernetes searches on the default namespace.

         as per the AKS CSI for Kube 1.22+ (ref. jenkins-infra/helpdesk#2930), we have to specify the namespace where the SAS token lives, otherwises Kubernetes searches on the default namespace.